Thursday, May 13, 2021

 Dress #6 Green Taffeta pencil skirt dress with heart collar

-Dress #7 Tweed suit
+Dress #7b Tweed suit (store-bought)

 Dress #9 red roses/black Georgette sleeveless dress